 [Three] dedicated hardware becomes a shared pool

-When new-generation applications require specialized hardware such as FPGAs or GPUs, companies often must purchase dedicated servers and equipment for those applications.
+When new-generation applications require specialised hardware such as FPGAs or GPUs, companies often must purchase dedicated servers and equipment for those applications.
 In 2020, we are expected to witness that these dedicated hardware resources form a unified resource pool by remote connection.

-In the future, you can use solutions such as hyper-converged infrastructure and Bitfusion to connect applications to remote GPU or FPGA resource pools through the network to achieve modularization of IT infrastructure.
+In the future, you can use solutions such as hyper-converged infrastructure and Bitfusion to connect applications to remote GPU or FPGA resource pools through the network to achieve modularisation of IT infrastructure.
 There is also no need to maintain hundreds of different proprietary servers to meet application needs.
-In the future, applications will be able to remotely connect to a variety of specialized hardware at any time, any place, according to the needs of the application.
+In the future, applications will be able to remotely connect to a variety of specialised hardware at any time, any place, according to the needs of the application.

 [Four] the first step towards endogenous security

 The new generation of malware is extremely complex and evolves.
 In order to defend against these malwares and face highly dynamic security threats, companies must adopt dynamic and better security policies.
 The IT infrastructure should have endogenous security.
 However, the current actual situation is that the enterprise’s security system and processes are too complex to change immediately.
 Network and security professionals have always and should avoid risks and abhor changes.

 Enterprises should start with a single application or new project and gradually evolve to an endogenous security model.
 Currently, many of our network and security policies and firewall rules are only relevant to an application.
 This means that we can create these dynamic rules and policies when the application is constructed, and delete these rules when the application goes offline to achieve endogenous security and automation of the application.